AndyLinNZ/dsc-2048/Part1.md

 ## Stage 1: Initialising a board and creating tiles.

 ### Step 1: Initialise the game with a board and tile
-#### If you get stuck on any of the parts, you can check the code in lib/game.dart
+#### If you get stuck on any of the parts, you can check the code in [lib/game.dart](https://github.com/AndyLinNZ/dsc-2048/blob/master/lib/game.dart).
-On the left you should see a lot of file directories and files.
+(IGNORE if you're on flutlab) On the left you should see a lot of file directories and files.
 Right click on `lib` and create a new file called `game.dart`.
 Go inside `game.dart` and lets start coding.

 Our 2048 game will have a board, along with tiles on top of it, so it's best that we create classes to represent them.
 Each board will have a number of rows and columns it can take, and a tile will have a specific row and column (think of it like a coordinate), along with the value it represents.
 We will also add a `canMerge` boolean that will be useful for later.